Qumulo/getting-started-guide/_includes/content-reuse/cnq-guide-azure/deployment-agnostic-post-deployment-actions.md

    * The names of the created Azure Storage Accounts

-   * Your deployment’s unique name
+   * Your deployment's unique name

    * The new soft capacity limit